-- Tried once by an employee featured on Not Always Working... only for her uncle to point out that not only does he not have that much power with the establishment, but he'd fire her for that nonsense, too.
+- Deconstructed by an employee featured on Not Always Working, when her uncle points out that not only does he not have that much power with the establishment, but he'd fire her, too.
+And then he did.

-- Olive oil companies in Italy can slip less than 20% of hydrogenated oil into their Cold Pressed Extra Virgin Olive Oil and market it as 100% pure.
-Because the big names of these edible oil companies have political connections, this means that anyone buying Extra Virgin Olive Oil and hoping for its health benefits is possibly getting crappy hydrogenated oil with it.
+- Olive oil companies in Italy can slip less than 20% of cheaper oil (such as hot-pressed or solvent-extracted) into their Cold Pressed Extra Virgin Olive Oil and market it as 100% pure.
+Because the big names of these companies have political connections, this means that anyone buying Extra Virgin Olive Oil and hoping for its health benefits is possibly not only being ripped off, but also getting much less healthy oil with it.

 - The Battalion Dance, the story behind two of the rules on Skippy's List, has this as a major theme — basically, civilian wives going overboard with their "power" which they supposedly had because of who they married.
 Chaos ensued.

 - Terrible behavior by army spouses (usually wives of officers) trying to abuse their partners' rank is relatively common in many military settings; in the US armed forces, perpetrators are invariably reviled and the most common real effect is an embarrassed apology from the spouse holding the actual rank.
 The on-base slur for such people in the US are "Dependas"Translation